ms/buildtogether.tech/ip/index.md

 Other Creative Commons licenses incorporate various restrictions, and are usually referred two using the two-letter abbreviations listed below:

+-   <span i="Creative Commons!no commercial use">NC (no commercial use)</span>
+    does *not* mean that people cannot charge money for something that includes our work, though some publishers still try to imply that in order to scare people away from open licensing.
+Instead, the NC clause means that people cannot charge for something that uses our work without our explicit permission, which we can give under whatever terms we want.
+(We use the CC-BY-NC license for this work.)

 -   <span i="Creative Commons!ND clause">no derivative works (no derivative
     works)</span> prevents people from creating modified versions of our work.
     Unfortunately, this also inhibits translation and reformatting.